-× ANNUAL REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2020 , OR TRANSITION DEPONT DUDGIJANT TO CEC IF CECUDITIES EVOLUNDED ACT OF 1024 TRANSITION REPORT PURSUANT TO SEC 110N 13 OR 15(0) OF 11 TE SECURITIES EXCHANGE ACT OF 1934 For the transition period fromtoto С ommission File Number: 0-10200 C New New a ways.
-Now ancwore® di 15 WEI 5.
-SFLIN VESTMENTS C ΣΟΜΡΔΝΥ ne of Registrant as Specif Pennsylvania 23-1707341 State or Other Jurisdiction of Incorporation or Organization on I.R.S.
-Employer Identification No. (Addre 1 Freedom Valley Dri Oaks, PA 19456 ss of Principal Executive Office 610-676-1000 ant's Telephone Number, Inclu Securities re gistered pursuant to Sect ion 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$.01 per share SEIC The NASDAQ Stock Market LLC (The NASDAQ Global Select Market®) Securities re gistered pursuant to Sect None (Title of class) ion 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rule 40 5 of the Securities Act.
-Yes ☑ No □ Indicate by check mark if the registrant is not required to file repo orts pursuant to Section 13 or 15(d) of the Act.
-Yes □ No 또 precedi , y Section 13 or 15(d) of the Securities Exchange Act of 1934 during the eports), and (2) has been subject to such filing requirements for the past , ata File required to be submitted pursuant to Rule 405 of Regulation S-T registrant was required to submit such files).
-Yes $ f x$ No $ \Box$
+× ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+EXCHANGE ACT OF T 934 For the fiscal year ended December · 31, 2021 OR TRANSITION REPORT EXCHANGE ACT OF 1 PURSUAN 934 T TO SECTIO N 13 OR 15(d) OF THE SECURITIES For the transition period from to Commi ssion File Num ber: 0-10200 S COMPANY Decified in Its Charter) · egistrant as Sp · Pennsylvania State or Other Jurisdiction of Incorpor tion 23-1707341 I.R.S.
+Employer Identification No. State of Other Ourisdiction of Incorpor 1 Freedom Valley Oaks, PA 194 / Drive (Address of Fr 610-676-100 • , (Registrant's To Including Area Code) Secu rities registere ed pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$.01 per share SEIC The NASDAQ Stock Market LLC (The NASDAQ Global Select Market®) Secu rities registere ed pursuant to s None (Title of class Section 12(g) of the Act: Indicate by check mark if the registrant is a well-known s easoned issuer, a s defined in Rule 405 of the Securities Act.
+Yes 🗷 No 🗆 Indicate by check mark if the registrant is not required to file reports pursu ant to Section 13 or 15(d) of the Act.
+Yes No ding 12 months (or for such shorte required to be filed by Section 13 or 15(d) of the Securitie er period that the registrant was required to file such reports.
+Yes No
-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-Indicate by check mark whether the registrant is a shell of company (as defined in Rule 12b-2 of th ne Act).
-Yes □ No 🗷 NASDAQ on June 30, 2020 (the last business day of the registrant's most recently completed nt was approximately \$6.3 billion based on the closing pric second fiscal quarter).
-For purposes of making this calcula ers of more than 10% of the common stock of the registran ation only, the
+• 2.405 of this chapter) durir lectronically every Interactive Data File required to be ng the preceding 12 months (or for such shorter peri • company.
+See the defini erated filer, an accelerated filer, a non-accelerated fitions of "large accelerated filer," "accelerated filer in Exchange Act.
+Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company • registrant has elected not to use the extended transiti rds provided pursuant to Section 13(a) of the Exchar • porting under Section 404 t on and attestation to its management's assessment (b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by Indicate by check mark whether the i egistrant is a shell compa ny (as defined in Rule 12b-2 of the Act).
+Yes \Box No) X

+The aggregate market value of the voting common stock held by non-affiliates of the registrant was approximately \$6.7 billion based on the closing price reported by NASDAQ on June 30, 2021 (the last business day of the registrant's most recently completed second fiscal quarter).
+For purposes of making this calculation only, the registrant has defined affiliates as including all executive officers, directors and beneficial owners of more than 10% of the common stock of the registrant.

-The number of shares outstanding of the registrant's common stock, as of the close of business on January 29, 2021:
+The number of shares outstanding of the registrant's common stock, as of the close of business on January 31, 2022: